navypenguin/CardsCheck/readme.md

 ## Running this project

+1. In the jetson nano folder go to Jetson-Nano/python/training/classification
+2. Replace the files in the folder with the files listed hear
-1. Run this line of code /home/nvidia/jetson-inference/build/aarch64/bin/imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$NET/labels.txt $DATASET/test/'ace of spades'/1.jpg card.jpg
+4. Run this command /home/nvidia/jetson-inference/build/aarch64/bin/imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$NET/labels.txt $DATASET/test/'ace of spades'/1.jpg card.jpg
-2. instead of /'ace of spades'/1.jpg choose any file that you want to test inside the test folder.
+5. instead of /'ace of spades'/1.jpg choose any file that you want to test inside the test folder.
-3. Run the code
+6. Run the code
-4. Go to the card.jpg file to look at the image.
+7. Go to the card.jpg file to look at the image.

 [View a video explanation here](video link)